The minimum integration time is 5.12 μs. The maximum spectral channel

-This pipeline cannot be run automatically after an observation and so is only available for use with pulsar observations.
+This pipeline is only offered for use with pulsar observations.

 Since the Beam-Formed data serve a much larger community than pulsar astronomers, a dynamic spectrum tool is under development.
 This tool allows for the creation of dynamic spectra from the beam-formed data files and includes some functionality to re-bin data in time and/or frequency.
 It also includes the ability to only retain a useful part of the original data.
 Thus a user could use this tool to obtain a quick, low resolution, look at the data to identify regions of interest and then retain only these, discarding remaining, redundant, data.
 All dynamic spectra, whether processed or not, are stored in an HDF5 file format.